shotashirai/Data-Analysis-Pipeline/README.md

 ### Optimization methods

-- Replace custom-made function with built-in function where possible.
+- Replace custom-made functions with built-in functions where possible.

 - Use memory efficient datatypes based on EDA.